dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Debug.Print sends output to the Immediate window even if that window is hidden.

-If VBE’s Immediate window is not visible, press Ctrl+G (or choose View ➪ Immediate
+If VBE's Immediate window is not visible, press Ctrl+G (or choose View ➪ Immediate

 Window).
 Figure 13-4 shows some output in the Immediate window.